 - 9 slices center cut bacon

-- butter flavored cooking spray olive oil cooking spray works too
+- Avocado cooking spray (olive oil cooking spray works too)

 - Preheat oven to 400 degrees.
 Line sheet pan (that has sides!) with aluminum foil.
 Arrange bacon and bake for 12-14 minutes until crispy.